- Cancer Information

-- Ask the doctor if they can give you printed material or tell you where to find more information, or call Cancer Council 13 11 20.
+- Ask the health professional if they can give you printed material or tell you where to find more information.

-- Look over the questions you brought along to check that they have all been answered.
+- Look over the list of questions you brought along to check that they have all been answered.

 After the visit

 - Discuss the visit with the person you are caring for.
 If you have any questions, call Cancer Council 13 11 20.